 Categories

 As outrageous as these agreements are, participants are fighting back and challenging their validity.
 To date, appellate courts in the 3rd, 7th and 10th circuits have invalidated these agreements on the grounds that they violate the rights of participants to bring claims to recover losses to the plan as a whole.
 Yet a few lower courts, mostly in unpublished opinions, have upheld the validity of these agreements.
 It is almost certain that the issue will land before the U.S. Supreme Court.

-Charles Field is Managing Partner of the San Diego Office of Sanford Heisler Sharp.
+Charles Field is Managing Partner of the San Diego Office of Sanford Heisler Sharp McKnight.
 As Chair of the firm’s Financial Services Practice Group, Charles specializes in holding large employers accountable for failing to fulfill their fiduciary duties as managers of their employee 401(k) plans.
 Through successful litigation, Charles has recovered hundreds of millions in retirement savings for employees of such companies as the Transamerica Corporation, General Electric, and the Walgreen Company (Walgreens).

+Categories